 The Woman's Missionary society of the Baptist church meets next Sunday afternoon at 4 o'clock.
-Let every member be present.

-Mr. C. J. Funderburk had been suffering with rheumatism and was in bed yesterday afternoon when an ugly snake was discovered under his bed.
-His condition improved so rapidma" at the school auditorium ly that in a jiffy he was out of bed and doing a man's work in patting an end to the snake, which had probably been brought into the house by the children as they brought in wood for the night.
+Let every member be tism and was in bed yesterday afternoon when an ugly snake was discovered under his bed.
+His condition improved so rapidly that in a jiffy he was out of bed and doing a man's work in putting an end to the snake, which had probably been brought into the house by the children as they brought in wood for the night.

-Miss Floride Propst of Seneca, her work Monday by organizing classes in Piano and Violin.
-Miss Propst has taught music for two years in the Seneca gate, will preach at White Plains High school and comes highly recommended.
-Her musical training was received in the Conservatory of music of Chi cora College, Greenville, S. C.
+Miss Floride Propst of Seneca, the newly elected music teacher her work Monday by organizing last week. classes in Piano and Violin. gate, will preach at White Plains High school and comes highly at 11 o'clock the fifth Sunday in recommended.
+Her musical this month, and at Pageland at training was received in the Conservatory of music of Chi cora College, Greenville, S. C.

-Mr. Bogan Baker, son of Mr. big 10 days sale lasting from E. E. Baker, of the Plains section, Wednesday of last week until and Miss Nellie Sullivan, daugh ter of Mr. S. F. Sullivan, of Center Grove section, were married Sunday morning at 10 o'clock in the road near the old Evans place by Rev. J. M. Sullivan.
-These are very popular young people of their respective communities, and many friends wish them a long and joyful life tocomme, santciently briman to rescue her husband from the Washington.
-This interesting conference next Tuesday. comedy will prove a delightful vehicle for Mrs. Chilton's inimitone of the very best lyceum at this interest in us.
-The third annual Chesterfield tractions ever given in this secand the exhibits by the ladies your troubles for an hour or
+Mr. Bogan Baker, son of Mr. E. E. Baker, of the Plains section, ter of Mr. S. F. Sullivan, of Center Grove sectio i, were married Sunday morning at 10 o'clock in the road near the old Evans place by Rev. J. M. Sullivan.
+These are very popular young people of their respective communities, and many friends wish them a long and joyful life towoman, sufficiently brunant to comedy will prove a delightful vehicle for Mrs. Chilton's inimitone of the very best lyceum at-The third annual Chesterfield tractions ever given in this secing about 2 o'clock, after a The large advertisements lingering illness of several home and in the community.
+Funeral services were conducted at the home yesterday afterbrothers and sisters; James Cox, Missions,

 The second attraction of the lyceum course will be given tonight at the school auditorium by Mrs. William Calvin Chilton, monodramist.
-"The Lady From Oklahoma" is a delightful funny cated but shrewd wife of a Sen- toes about off. ator from Oklahoma and the seven months' strenuous mental and physi
+"The Lady From Oklahoma" is a delightful funny Three Act Comedy by Elizabeth Jordon, concerning the uneducated but shrewd wife of a Senator from Olalahoma and the seven months' strenuous mental